-Growth in income was driven by increased net interest income, which grew by KES 846 million a 57% growth year-on-year, a 86% growth in forex income to KES 294 million up from KES 158 million in 2022 and containment of NPLs, which was boosted by the bold decision the bank took in 2022 to de-risk the non-performing accounts from lending activities.
-Our focus on recoveries of the written-off book paid off significantly having collected KES 748 million up from KES 259 million recovered in 2022.
-Equally, total operating expenses reduced by KES 184 million mainly attributable to the staff rationalization exercise undertaken in 2022 and also reaping from other cost optimization initiatives, which were rolled out in 2022.
+Growth in income was driven by increased net interest income which grew by KES 846 million a 57% growth year-on-year, a 86% growth in forex income to KES 294 million up from KES 158 million in 2022 and containment of NPL which was boosted by the bold decision the bank took in 2022 to de-risk the non-performing accounts as well as increased lending activities.
+Our focus on recoveries of written-off book paid off significantly having collected KES 748 million up from KES 259 million recovered in 2022.
+Equally, total operating expenses reduced by KES 184 million mainly attributable to staff rationalization exercise undertaken in 2022 and also reaping from other cost optimization initiatives which were rolled out in 2022 to put the bank on a growth trajectory.

 Balance sheet growth was largely driven by increase customer deposits up to KES 24 billion from KES 17 billion representing a growth of 41%.
-We improved performance on customer deposits and loan disbursements.
+We project balance sheet to close at KES 34 billion at end of 2024 due to improved performance whilst maintaining same momentum on customer deposits and loan disbursements.

-Looking ahead into 2024 and beyond, the bank remains bullish despite economic uncertainties.
-Locally, the macroeconomic policy of the BOT is aimed at attaining a real GDP growth of 6.1 percent in 2024 and maintaining headline inflation at below 5 percent.
+Looking ahead into 2024 and beyond, the bank remains bullish with its strategies despite the global economy projected to remain almost at the same level as 2023 due to geopolitical tension, monetary policy tightening cycle, and economic uncertainties.
+Locally, the macroeconomic policy of BOT is aimed at attaining a real GDP growth of 6.1 percent in 2024 and maintaining headline inflation at below 5 percent.